 6. Bus Tours

 Don’t feel like being alone during your New Zealand trip?
 Following set routes around the country, Bus tours are a stress-free way of seeing New Zealand in a limited amount of time.
 Bus tours are usually all-inclusive with accommodation and most meals included, while activities may be included as well.
 They are a good way to travel with like-minded people while your itinerary it pretty much sorted for you as you travel around New Zealand.
 However, this does mean that bus tours tend to be a lot more expensive than other methods of travel.

-7. Hop-on hop-off buses
+7. Hop-on Hop-off Buses

 And you might find this helpful too – What is the Difference Between Hop-on Hop-off and National Coach.

 Although a stunning way to travel in New Zealand, the train network is pretty small with limited departures in New Zealand, making it an unpopular way to travel around New Zealand as a transport method.
 However, the train journeys in New Zealand are seen more like a scenic experience and may be a fun way to get between the liked of Christchurch and Greymouth in the South Island or Auckland and Wellington in the North Island.
 However, for the rest of your travels, it’s likely you’ll need to pair train travel with another transport method in this list.

 For more information, head on over to Train Network in New Zealand.

 With around 25 domestic airports connected by flights in New Zealand, plane travel is certainly an option to get around New Zealand.
 Planes are usually a quick and cost-effective way to travel long distances (usually between the North Island and South Island).
 On the other hand, they work out more expensive when travelling less than a 4-hour drive, so we would recommend only travelling by plane for long distances accompanied by other forms of transport to get around New Zealand.
 In short, planes are the fastest way to travel in New Zealand but you’ll miss out a lot so use them sporadically.

 Learn more about flights in New Zealand in Domestic Flights in New Zealand.

-Hitch-hiking is completely legal in New Zealand and pretty common practice.
+Hitchhiking is completely legal in New Zealand and pretty common practice.
 Of course, there’s always an element of risk when hitch-hiking as you don’t know who you are getting the vehicle with.
 Nevertheless, if you are cautious and follow the tips in Hitchhiking in New Zealand you’ll have an awesome time meeting new people and getting around the country for free.
 Hitch-hiking, however, can be time-consuming as you don’t know when you will be able to get the next lift.

 We know hiking for 120 days is not for everyone, so check out our hiking category for much shorter hikes.